State of Swift 2026

 When: Q1 2026

-Action: Evaluate Embedded Swift for hobbyist electronics projects (Arduino, Raspberry Pi Pico) and monitor for production embedded systems adoption.
-Swift is positioned to challenge C in education and embedded markets.
+Action: Review Embedded Swift for hobbyist electronics projects (Arduino, Raspberry Pi Pico) and track for production embedded systems adoption.
+Swift positions itself to challenge C in education and embedded markets.

 2. Android SDK Production Readiness